ryanstraits/ryanstraits.github.io/part-3-a-grown-up-soul.md

 ![](/assets/images/My Years.JPG)

 Look how slim those years get to the right!
-The scariest part for me is continuing to scroll to the right and witness how _blindingly quick_ the next 36 years go by.
+The scariest part for me is continuing to scroll and witness how _blindingly quick_ the next 36 years go by.
 It's just flat-out insane.

 So to bring it back around to where we started: math.
 Since I have 36 years of life to reference back to and my son only has two, last summer was roughly 12.5% of his conscious life.
 For me, it was only about 0.7%.